slandath/tazama-landscape-v1/README.md

 -   [Vulnerability reporting]

 <!-- Change to the description of your landscape -->
-This landscape is intended as a map to explore the OSPO Ecosystem, and also shows the member companies of the TODO Group.
+This landscape is intended as a map to explore the Tazama Project's Ecosystem.

 It is modelled after the [Cloud Native Computing Foundation (CNCF) landscape] and based on the same open source code.